Drive sales on autopilot with ecommerce-focused features

 - Essential: $69/year for one site

-- Professional: $99/year for three sites (includes automation)
+- Professional: $140/year for up to three sites

 Why we recommend it

-Newsletter proves that email marketing doesn’t need to be complicated — the free version handles most small business needs without upsells or feature gates.
+Newsletter proves that email marketing doesn’t need to be complicated.
+The free version handles most small business and content site needs without upsells or feature gates.
 Premium pricing stays reasonable even for agencies managing multiple client sites.

 10. OptinMonster — best for upgrading your list-building strategy